dillonforrest/startup/_posts/2014-11-17-i-was-setting-goals-like-an-idiot.md

 # A meaningful goal is a failable goal

 So, like Sam, I set my goals with numbers or some other objective method to measure success.
 Today is the start of Week 5 for me.
 My goal is to talk to 20 businesses about their problems.
 By the end of the week, I'll know with extreme precision how well I did.

+This should be obvious to most people, but unfortunately it wasn't for me.
+Ugh, Dillon.

 No more setting goals like an idiot for me.
 Being an idiot is something I can't afford.